Last updated by Louise Terranova 13 April 2019

 A Quiet Day on the Everest Base Camp Trail

-The clouds cleared in the morning and we took some video and photos before we left the village while we still had mountain views.
+The clouds cleared in the morning and we took some video and photos before we left the village of Khumjung while we still had mountain views.
 We had seen the spectacular views above the town on our 2013 EBC trek when we were there.
 The date was the 30 November for people wanting to know what the weather and the all important views are like at different times of the year.

 Unfortunately, it was very cloudy most of the day so we missed some spectacular views.
 The walk up to Phortse after crossing over the river through rhododendron forests was lovely (even though they weren’t flowering).

 Phortse is a very steep town so the walk up to the monastery at the top of the village was quite a walk.
 The village grows wheat and buckwheat.
 We saw the Rock Climbing Academy being built which will be fabulous when it is completed.
 The woman who owned the lodge we stayed at was lovely.
 I remarked on the coriander she was picking in her garden and she asked me if I liked it.
 To which I replied yes.
 So, she put it in the momos I ordered for dinner.
 They were the best I had eaten.
 Over dinner we had some Nepalese and English lessons with Basanta and ‘Nepal on a Shoestring’.
 We were the only guests and the only trekkers in the town.
 We had our first shower since leaving Kathmandu.